-Sheriff Thomas J. Dart has dedicated his career to challenging injustice and bringing a thoughtful approach to public service.
+Sheriff Tom Dart has dedicated his career to challenging injustice, fighting the violence plaguing our communities, and bringing a new and thoughtful approach to public service.

-After serving as a prosecutor and Illinois state legislator, Dart ran for Cook County Sheriff in 2006, promising to bring his reformative vision to the role.
-In the ensuing years, he has fulfilled that promise by introducing numerous and meaningful changes to a criminal justice system that often locks up the most vulnerable and neglected among us.
-Dart has essentially rewritten the book on what a Sheriff can accomplish – often looking outside of the conventions of law enforcement for solutions.
+After serving as a prosecutor and an Illinois state legislator, Sheriff Dart ran for Cook County Sheriff in 2006, promising to bring his reformative vision to the role.
+In the ensuing years, he has rewritten the book on what a Sheriff can accomplish, looking inside and outside of the conventions of law enforcement for nuanced and thoughtful solutions.

-In 2009, Dart was named one of the 100 Most Influential People in the World by TIME Magazine.
+In 2017, Governing Magazine named Sheriff Dart a Public Official of the Year, and TIME Magazine named him one of the 100 Most Influential People in the World in 2009.

-He and his wife Patricia live on Chicago’s South Side and are proud parents of five children.
+Sheriff Dart and his wife, Patricia, live on Chicago’s South Side and are the proud parents of five children.